How many Christians are there in Algeria?

-Laws regulating non-Muslim worship prohibit anything that would ‘shake the faith of a Muslim’ or be used as ‘a means of seduction intending to convert a Muslim to another religion’.
+Laws regulating non-Muslim worship ban anything that would ‘shake the faith of a Muslim’ or be used as ‘a means of seduction intending to convert a Muslim to another religion’.
 Consequently, Christians are acutely vulnerable to prosecution under blasphemy and proselytising charges.

 Please keep praying for your brothers and sisters in Algeria.
 Your gifts and prayers make an enormous difference to those following Jesus no matter the cost.